milfrisi/generative-art-generator/README.md

     docker-compose run -v </PATH/TO/MY.KEYTAB>:/etc/krb5.keytab cmd froggle
 ```

-Once inside, execute the commands to deploy the project:
+Don't do it yet since you may want to configure the project first (see the
+Configuration section below), but these commands will deploy your project into
+Hadoop:
 ```
     db-init --execute
     deploy-src
     deploy-env
 ```

-Now you have your new project deployed in Hadoop with its database initialized.
+Now you have your new project in your HDFS workspace with its database
+initialized.
 Just start changing it to create your workflow!

-(Although you may want to check out the following instructions to know what's
-going on here :D)
+You may want to take a look at the information below first thoug :)

 Project structure once deployed
 -------------------------------